-A summary of findings — a list of “objectionable conditions” or “practices” found in a processing facility during an FDA inspection.
+Form 483 is a summary of findings — a list of “objectionable conditions” or “practices” found in a processing facility during an FDA inspection.

 Is it a big deal?
-The short answer—yes.
-After receiving a 483, you can usually expect the Establishment Inspection Report (EIR) to follow.
-It provides more details about the inspector’s findings during the audit and is usually issued within 30 days post inspection.
+The short answer is yes.
+After receiving a 483, companies can typically expect an Establishment Inspection Report (EIR) to follow.
+It provides more details about the inspector’s findings during the audit and is generally issued within 30 days of the inspection.

 EIR Communicates Next Steps:

-- NAI-No Action Required
+NAI-No Action Required

-- VAI-Voluntary Action Indicated
+VAI-Voluntary Action Indicated

 OAI-Official Action Indicated

 These are a few offenses taken straight from the FDA Inspections Citations Dataset:

-- Suitable outer garments that protect against contamination of food and food contact surfaces.
+Lack of suitable outer garments that protect against contamination of food and food contact surfaces.

-- You did not have allergen controls monitoring records.
+Lack of allergen controls monitoring records.

-A Few Tips When Working With Inspectors
+A Few Tips When Working with Inspectors

 How do you do that?
 Open up a discussion.
 Ask questions to help clarify findings and gauge their interpretations.

-Upon Completion Of The Inspection
+Upon Completion of The Inspection

-- Continue to maintain communication with the FDA.
+Continue to maintain communication with the FDA.

-- Respond to the FDA in writing.
+Respond to the FDA in writing.

 Provide a corrective action plan to address any potential problems.
 Then put those plans into action.